onap/integration/docs/integration-CICD.rst

 - Daily Guilin: daily run using the last stable version during Honolulu Release processing
 - Daily Honolulu: daily run setup at RC0 (candidate dockers available for integration)
+- Daily Istanbul: daily run setup at RC0 (candidate dockers available for integration)
 - Weekly Master: run once a week with longer tests
-- Weekly Honolulu: run once a week with longer tests
+- Weekly Istanbul: run once a week with longer tests
 - Gating: run on OOM, clamp or SO patchset submission.
 It means a full ONAP deployment on demand based on new patchset declared in gerrit.